 It may be helpful to drink more water during periods of diarrhea, but it is also important to replace salt and sugars with things such as saltines and diluted juice.

-An alternative is oral rehydration solutions that contain electrolytes and can be purchased at most pharmacies.
+An alternative is oral rehydration solutions that contain electrolytes and can be purchased at most pharmacies and online.

 Yogurt may also help restore the natural balance of gastrointestinal flora, or microbes, after diarrhea.